CLIMADA-project/climada_python/README.md

 Copyright (C) 2017 ETH Zurich, CLIMADA contributors listed in AUTHORS.

-CLIMADA is free software: you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 as published by the Free Software Foundation: https://github.com/CLIMADA-project/climada_python/blob/main/LICENSE
+CLIMADA is free software: you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 as published by the Free Software Foundation, https://github.com/CLIMADA-project/climada_python/blob/main/LICENSE

 CLIMADA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details: